Call for Posters is NOW OPEN

 THERE ARE 2 CATEGORIES OF SUBMISSIONS!

-Words of Wisdom: for practical tips, and helpful ideas in these extraordinarily challenging times.
+Words of Wisdom: for practical tips, and helpful ideas in these extraordinarily challenging times (can be a short video clip, still photo, music clip, etc.)

 Words of Wisdom will highlight presentations that focus on clinical and non-clinical aspects of health taking place within a community or on a political level.
 This year we have a specific interest in ideas that can help people and caregivers who have been struggling due to the pandemic or structural racism.
 Topics might include: